pepstock-org/Charba/readme.md

    * reduce the visibility of `register` method of `Controller` class
  * remove `AbstractPluginCachedOptions` and `AbstractPluginCachedOptionsFactory` classes.
 Use instead callbacks cache.
  * change `LabelsPlugin` in order to :
+   * add new `color` property for the font color, in order to be aligned with CHART.JS 3 implementation.
+   * change `FontColorCallback` in favor of `ColorCallback` where you can decide the font color.
    * use `font` object instead of the single properties.
-   * remove `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font and not only color.
+   * add `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font.
    * pass a `Context` object instance as argument to the callback instead of `RenderItem` and `FontColorItem` ones.
  * change `AbstractPlugin` class, removing all methods leaving only `getId` (because the `Plugin` interface has got all default methods) and new constructor where the plugin id is mandatory.